mdklatt/serial-python/doc/tutorial.md

 `write()` is called for the first time.
 For derived classes this is typically done by the `__init__()` method.

-The `IStreamBuffer` is useful for parsing streams where the end of the header can only be identified by encountering the first data record.
+The `BufferedIStream` is useful for parsing streams where the end of the header can only be identified by encountering the first data record.

     from serial.core import DelimitedReader
-    from serial.core import IStreamBuffer
+    from serial.core import BufferedIStream

     ...